Fits In A Carry-On

-These single-color sneakers work for shorter distances, yet are also simple enough to match every outfit you pack — there are 27 different colors.
+These single-color sneakers work for shorter distances, yet are also simple enough to match every outfit you pack — there are more than a dozen different colors.
 And did I mention they’re lightweight?
-We also love these low profile sneakers for gym days as well.
+We love these low-profile sneakers for gym days as well.

 Adidas Pureboost Go Shoes

 It’s hard to find all black sneakers with a matching black sole, but these Adidas Pureboost Go shoes fit the bill.
 With Boost foam underfoot and a stretchy upper, these sneakers can handle anything city exploring throws at you.
-At 10.3 ounces, these are a bit heavier than others on this list, but there’s a reason the Adidas Ultraboost style sells out so quickly — the responsive and soft foam helps return energy to your body so your feet won’t be as tired at the end of the day as opposed to a day spent in flip flops or boots.
+At 10.3 ounces, they’re a bit heavier than others on this list, but there’s a reason the Adidas Ultraboost style sells out so quickly — the responsive and soft foam helps return energy to your body so your feet won’t be as tired at the end of the day.

 Puma Hybrid NX Shoes

 Imagine all the technology in the Reebok Floatride run, just at a lower price, with a denser (read: more comfortable and firm) midsole.
-At only $100 (or less) this gym and running shoe is the ideal blend of performance and stretch that’s built to last, no matter how many gyms you visit.
+This gym and running shoe is the ideal blend of performance and stretch that’s built to last, no matter how many gyms you visit.

 These Asics sneakers have no laces, but don’t let that dissuade you from taking them out for a quick jaunt.
-The sock-like construction is tight around your feet, so buy half a size up so there’s some space for your toes to breathe.
+The sock-like construction is tight around your feet; buy half a size up so there’s some space for your toes to breathe.

 Nike Free RN 5.0 2019

 The minimalist look and feel of the Nike Free is a cornerstone of what makes these lightweight sneakers instantly recognizable.
 The updated 2019 version is 26 percent more flexible than previous versions, and the upper is 100 percent different.
-We like to imagine what shoes would look like if we were going to space — this would be it.
+We like to imagine what shoes would look like if we were going to space — and this is kinda what we picture.